So Many to Choose From! How to Find the Right Counsellor for You

 A few practical but essential things to check include:

-Availability: Do their hours align with your schedule?
+Availability: do their hours align with your schedule?

-Fees: Are their rates within your budget?
+Fees: are their rates within your budget?

 Accessibility: if you've any accessibility needs, can they be supported?